 We calculated that we might take 5 hours and 40 minutes, so we were pleased with our final finishing time of 5 hours and 23 minutes!
 There are cut-off times at 2 hours 30 minutes (which we achieved in 2 hours flat) and at the finish, of 6 hours.

 We do not speak any italian, but we had every assistance from english-speaking staff, and I have to say we found this event to be really well-organized.
-We will definitely be back next year, in 2018, to do the SwimRun Bologna event again!
+We will definitely be back this year, in 2019, to do the SwimRun Bologna event again!